 Residents are required to prepare and present an ACPE/CME accredited continuing education program to health professional at a Geisinger conference.
-The topic will be selected by the Resident with guidance from at least one residency preceptor.
+The topic will be selected by the resident with guidance from at least one residency preceptor.
 The presentation should be approximately 50 minutes in length with 10 minutes to review assessment questions, must meet all ACPE requirements and will consist of a PowerPoint presentation.

 Residents will serve as a liaison to other departments within the health-system to provide education on pharmacy services, initiatives or drug information when appropriate.
 Each learning experience may have teaching responsibilities as designated by the preceptor at the beginning of the experience.
 Examples include: providing in-services to medical staff, participation in patient education programs, developing education materials for other departments and coprecepting pharmacy students on IPPE or APPE rotations.
-The Resident should take an active role in seeking opportunities to participate in teaching activities.
-Residents shall also actively attend scheduled preceptor development sessions.
+The resident should take an active role in seeking opportunities to participate in teaching activities.